Above The Clouds – Chomolhari to Laya Gasa Trek 19 Days

 Day 10, 11, 12 & 13 : Trek to Shomuthang, Robulthang, Limithang & Laya From Chebesa, each day we cross a high pass or two and camp in the valley.
 These areas have no villages but we may come across nomadic yak herder’s camps.
 You will pass through areas that have large herds of blue sheeps.
 In Tsharijarithang valley, you should be able to see large number of Takins (national animal of Bhutan) in wild, among the wild yaks.
 Each day the mountains views are beautiful and on several occasions, you will see it really up close.
 Among others, you will see Mt.
 Gangchen Ta (6840m) Kangbum (6526m) and Tsherim Kang and the tip of Chomolhari.
 Around mid day of Day 13, you will arrive in a large village of Laya with the backdrop of Ganchenta and Masangang dominating the skyline.
 Locals are immediate to welcome and greet the visitors and you have time this afternoon to chat and wander around.

 Day 14: Halt in Laya The extra day in Laya is to get some rest and to explore and meet the locals.
 This is one of largest isolated community of Bhutan with roughly 1500 people, who speak their own dialect and wear distinct dress.
 The women keep their hair long, and wear conical bamboo hats with spike at the top (traditionally Bhutanese woman have close-cropped hair).
 They dress in black Yak wool jacket and skirt with some colored strip.
 Their jewelry include array of silver teaspoons tied at the back of the hair. extra day in Laya is to get some rest and to explore and meet the locals.
-Laya is a large isolated community of roughly 1000 people, who have their own language, customs and distinct dress.
-The women keep their hair long, (unusual in Bhutan where most woman have close cropped hair) wear conical bamboo hats with spike at the top.
-They dress in black Yak wool jacket and skirt with some colored strip.
-Their jewelry include array of silver teaspoons at the back.
 The village is spread out over the hillside, close to the Tibetan border at an altitude of 3700m, and it is one of the highest villages in Bhutan.

-Day 15: Trek Laya – Koena -Gasa Hot Spring (Trek ends) Today is the longest day on this trek and so we must start really early; as we are trying to cover more than usual one day’s trek to avoid a muddy campsite at Koina, and also because the new farm road has reached beyond Gasa.
-Although the overall tendency is to descend, there are many places where the path has to climb quite high above the river to negotiate steep spurs.
-Towards the end of day, meet the vehicle and drive to Gasa Dzongand further downhill to Gasa Tsachu (Hot spring), where we make camp.
+Day 15: Trek Laya – Koena -Gasa Hot Spring (Trek ends) Today is one of the long trekking day and so we must start really early; as we are trying to cover more than usual one days’ trek to avoid a muddy campsite at Koina.
+The new farm road has reached nearly Koina .
+Although the overall tendency is to descend, there are many places where the path has to climb high above the river to negotiate steep spurs.
+Towards the end of day, meet the vehicle and drive to Gasa Dzong and further downhill to Gasa Tsachu (Hot spring), where we make camp.
 Gasa Hot Spring is well known for its medicinal properties and there are several pools for you to enjoy the warm bath.

-Day 16: Punakha & Wangdiphodrang Enjoy one more dip in the hotspring before your breakfast.
-Then drive along the winding road, and downhill through rich subtropical jungles to Tashithang and then to Punakha, which could take between 3-5hrs.
+Day 16: Punakha & Wangdiphodrang Enjoy one more dip in the hot-spring before your breakfast.
+Then drive along the winding road, and downhill through rich subtropical jungles to Tashithang and then to Punakha, which could take about 3hrs.
 Once in Punakha, former winter capital of Bhutan, visit the 17th century Punakha Dzong located on the confluence of Pho and Mo Chu rivers.
 If time allows and if you are interested, we can also take a short hike to visit Khamsum Yuelley temple, located on a ridge, overlooking the paddies and river below.
 Overnight hotel in Punakha

 Day 18: Thimphu sightseeing We have a full day tour of Bhutan’s capital city, which has many interesting monuments and sights to see.
 Towards the late afternoon, drive for about 1hr to Paro for overnight and farewell dinner.

-Day 19: Departure Departure Transfer to the airport in time for your departure flight.
+Day 19: Departure Transfer to the airport in time for your departure flight.